Turkey–European Union relations: Turkey's dispute with Cyprus and Greece

 There is a long-standing dispute over Turkey's maritime boundaries with Greece and Cyprus and drilling rights in the eastern Mediterranean.
 Turkey does not recognise a legal continental shelf and exclusive economic zones around the Greek islands and Cyprus.
 Turkey is the only member state of the United Nations that does not recognise Cyprus, and is one of the few not signatory to the United Nations Convention on the Law of the Sea, which Cyprus has signed and ratified.

 In October 2022, Cypriot President Nicos Anastasiades condemned the European Union's "double standards" and "tolerance" toward Turkey under Recep Tayyip Erdoğan, arguing that "Interests cannot take precedence over principles and values.
 We cannot say that we are currently making sacrifices to help Ukraine – and rightly so – to cope with the illegal invasion and violation of its territorial integrity and, at the same time, we put our interests first in our relations with Turkey."

 In August 2023, Turkish-Cypriot security forces (police and military) attacked U.N. peacekeepers inside the United Nations Buffer Zone in Cyprus at the Pyla.
 The clashes started over unauthorised construction work in an area under U.N. control.
 Three peacekeepers were seriously injured and required hospitalisation and U.N. property has been damaged.
 The U.N.
 Security Council condemned the incident and the U.N.
 Secretary-General António Guterres said that "threats to the safety of U.N. peacekeepers and damage to U.N. property are unacceptable and may constitute serious crimes under international law."
 The European Union also condemned it, but the Turkish president accused the UN force of bias against Turkish Cypriots and added that Turkey will not allow any "unlawful" behavior toward Turks on Cyprus.

+In July 2026 the European Parliament accepted the resolution regarding the impact of the 1974 Turkish invasion to Cyrus in the aspect of related sexual violence and rape committed by Turkish forces. the resolution condemns these war crimes, calling for recognition and reparations to the victims.
+The EU regards this as an obstacle to its relations with Turkey, while Ankara rejects the resolution, saying it is politically motivated.